DEFRA/wildlife-licencing/README.md

 | [powerapps-lib](packages/powerapps-lib) | Supports operations against the Power Platform ODATA interface including transformation | N |
 | [queue-defs](packages/queue-defs) | Extracts the bull-queue queue definitions | N |

-## Description of API Process
+## Application Architecture

 #### Overview
 ![](./wls-system-stack.png)

-### API to Power Platform

 A set of API handlers has been created for the manipulation of the application data in the POSTGRES database.
 These are documented via OpenAPI at `http://localhost:3000/openapi-ui` when running locally.

-Requests to the API will create an entry in the applications table and populate the JSON structure in the application JSONB field.
-Each application is associated with a user which is recorded in the users table.
+Requests to the API perform SQL on the postgres tables and populate the JSON structures in the JSONB fields.

-On submission of the application via API application/submit request the following will occur:

-(1) The data will be queued using bull-queue and a 204 no-content returned by the API.
+Submitted data will be queued using bull-queue.
 The queues are stored in Redis and can be inspected (locally) using redis-commander `http://localhost:8002/`

 The queues are defined centrally in the package ```packages/queue-defs/src/defs.js```.
 This enables autonomous processes that connect to the queues on start-up to ensure they have the same definition.

-(2) The queued data is consumed by the application-queue-processor.
+(2) The queued data is consumed by the ```application-queue-processor```.

-The `packages/application-queue-processor/src/application-job-process.js` method in application-queue-processor reads the application data from the database and uses and calls the batchUpdate method in `powerapps-lib/src/application-update/batch-update.js`.
-The job is removed from the queue.

-On success this will return a set of keys from Power Platform which are stored in the applications table in the target_keys column.
-In subsequent calls to submit these keys are used to effect an update of the data in Power Platform.

-The batchUpdate method may throw a recoverable or un-recoverable error.

-On recoverable errors the batchUpdate method will return Promise.Reject that the queue mechanism will retry according to the retry configuration in queue-defs.

-On un-recoverable errors the batchUpdate method will return Promise.Resolve and log an error for investigation.

-(3) In the powerapps-lib the application data is transformed using the model in in `packages/powerapps-lib/src/schema`.
-This is a set of objects representing the tables and relationships of the Dataverse schema, into which a path elements are used to map the data to the API/database structure.

-(4) The createBatchRequestBody in `packages/powerapps-lib/src/application-update/batch-formation.js` builds a serialized ODATA batch request which ensures that the insert update transactions fail or succeed as a group.
-It also determines whether to POST or PATCH each element based on the existence of key data.

-(5) The powerapps-lib calls batchRequest method in `packages/connectors-lib/src/power-apps.js` to handle the low level request.
-This deals for authorisation and token management.

-### Power Platform to API

-(1) Data is pulled from the Dataverse and written to the Postgres database to make it available to the web application via the API

-(2) For each data flow from Dataverse into postgres is a read-stream is created and exported from the powerapps-lib.

-(3) Each read-stream is composed of a request path, an object transformer and a generic read-stream provider.
-The read-stream construction is defined in ```packages/powerapps-lib/src/read-streams/read-streams.js```

-(4) The object transformer and the request path are generated at start-up by processing the data dictionary defined in ```packages/powerapps-lib/src/schema```.

-(5) There are two packages which consume the read-streams; application-extract-processor and refdata-extract processor.
-These consume the streams and write the data down to the database.
-(In addition the transformation also consumes and caches the reference data read streams.
-For simplicity this is not shown on the diagram.)
+For details of the inbound and outbound processes see [poserapps-lib/README.md](packages/powerapps-lib/README.md)